Mithsril/MithMaps/README.md

 New Weapons: (Can be purchased at the Twin Maiden Husks in Roundtable Hold)

 Void Blade - A mixture of HTS, LGS, TS, CS, and Claymore.
+Original model made by Conkin.

 Regal Maul - A mixture of Hammer, Morningstar, Great Hammer, Halberd, Gkat, CW, and CGS.
+Original model made by Cixler.

 -